bmmpxf/QGIS-Documentation/source/docs/training_manual/map_composer/map_composer.rst

 .. note::  Did you remember to save your work often?

 Finally the map is ready for export!
-You'll see the export buttons near the top left corner of the :guilabel:`Composer` window:
+You'll see the export buttons near the top left corner of the :guilabel:`Composer` window (you can also navigate to these options from the :guilabel:`Composer` menu):

   |mActionFilePrint| |mActionSaveMapAsImage| |mActionSaveAsSVG|
   |mActionSaveAsPDF|